What is TMS?

 Contraindications

-TMS is not suitable for individuals with non-removable metal implants in or near the head.
-Always inform your doctor about any implants.
+- Metal Implants: Not suitable for individuals with non-removable metal implants in or near the head.